Founder & product insight

 Why this article exists

-This note explains a product decision in plain language: "Why Orena treats support messages as a habit design problem" belongs in the blog because it explains the decision before the download.
-For "Why Orena treats support messages as a habit design problem", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
-This article gives context for "Why Orena treats support messages as a habit design problem", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This note explains a product decision in plain language: "Habit design: support messages" belongs in the blog because it explains the decision before the download.
+For "Habit design: support messages", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
+This article gives context for "Habit design: support messages", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway